luis-grafana/faro-helper/README.md

 # Grafana Faro Helper

-A Chrome extension that injects the [Grafana Faro](https://grafana.com/docs/grafana-cloud/monitor-applications/frontend-observability/) web SDK into any site you choose, so you can capture front-end telemetry — Web Vitals, errors, traces, and optionally session replay — from sites you don't control the source of.
+A Chrome extension that injects the [Grafana Faro](https://grafana.com/docs/grafana-cloud/monitor-applications/frontend-observability/) web SDK into any site you choose, so you can capture front-end telemetry (Web Vitals, errors, traces, and optionally session replay) from sites you don't control the source of.

 Most production sites send a `Content-Security-Policy` header that blocks scripts from a `chrome-extension:` origin and blocks network calls to a telemetry collector.
 This extension patches that policy at the network layer so the SDK can run, then injects and initialises it early enough to capture real metrics.